torgill43/teamGame/README.md

 # Overview

-In this repository, we are attempting to create a platformer game in a relatively small amount of time.
+In this repository, we are attempting to create a platformer game in three months.
 Doing this will improve our skills in project management and will provide an opportunity to learn how to use Unreal Engine.

 {Provide a description of your software}